mosaic-design-system/docs/src/forms/file-upload.md

       ### When, and why?

-      There may be occasions where a you want to enrich the import experience by allowing users to upload one of more files by dragging and dropping.
-This is a more interactive way to attach files than using an input with a Browse button, where users are prompted to manually browse their file system.
-With the File upload component, files can simply be dragged and dropped into a dedicated "drop zone" and the upload starts automatically.
+      **File upload** components are useful when you want to allow the user to upload multiple files at once by dragging and dropping the desired files.
+Letting the users drag and drop is a more interactive way of uploading files, when compared to a simple input with a "browse" button.
+Sometimes, the user may need to upload files from multiple locations, and a drag and drop from their own file system may be easier than selecting a browse button multiple times.

+      The user places their files into a dedicated "drop zone" in the application, which then automatically starts uploading the files.

       - - -